Premier-Health-America/gom-jabbar/Nurseomator/README.fr.md

 This will install the dependencies and will also creates and fills the database with values.

+-   You can populate the database with a nurse & patient_records
+    -   Got to the backend container: `docker exec -it nurseomator-backend-1 /bin/sh`
+    -   Run: `npm run populatedb`
+    -   Or quicker : `docker exec -it nurseomator-backend-1 node src/config/populatedb.js`

 ## Frontend

 -   In your terminal, go to the nurseomator-app folder: `cd gom-jabbar/Nursomator/nurseomator-app`